 San Diego Area Math Living Math Class Overview

-Algebra 1, Geometry and Honors Algebra 2( Pre-Calc) are designed as a 3-year high school math sequence for homeschool students in the San Diego area.
-Taught bi-weekly, classes are structured like a college course, but at a slower pace.
+Algebra 1, Geometry and Honors Algebra 2/Precalculus are designed as a 3-year high school math sequence for homeschool students in the San Diego area.
+These courses are taught bi-weekly and structured like a college course, but at a slower pace.
 Pre-Algebra is offered weekly.
-Classes are held in the Allied Gardens / Grantville area of San Diego, off the I-15 and I-8.
+Classes are held in the Allied Gardens / Grantville area of San Diego, off I-15 and I-8.
 For specific days and times and other details, go to the class page you are interested in.

-Classes and independent study assignments focus on mastering concept areas deeply, and then applying math in context.
-Most students succeed even if they aren’t “mathy,” if they attend classes regularly and complete a majority of the independent study work in between classes.
+Classes focus on mastering concept areas deeply, and applying math in context.
+Most students succeed even if they aren’t “mathy,” if they attend classes regularly and complete independent study work in between classes.

 A critical feature of these classes is a positive attitude toward learning and hard work.
 Students make a commitment to the whole class by regularly attending, being prepared and participating, and learning through mistakes and mutual support of each other.
-Classes are active, with less emphasis on lecture and more on student interaction with problem solving.
+Classes are active, with less emphasis on lecture and more on student interaction with problem solving and exploration.

-Students who fully master this coursework are typically prepared for college Calculus, Precalculus and/or Statistics by the end of the third year.
+Students who fully master this coursework are typically prepared for college Calculus, Precalculus, college science courses and/or Statistics by the end of the third year.

-Tuition: See individual class pages for rates which depend on class size and times.
-Tuition is due by semester, but may be paid monthly, or quarterly by arrangement.
+Tuition: See class pages for rates which depend on class size and hours.
+Tuition is due per semester, but may be paid monthly, or quarterly by arrangement.
 Sibling and clergy discounts apply.
 Tuition credit may apply for in-class parent-helper positions if available.
 See Payment page for more details.